 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-San Diego is one of our favorite cities on the planet.
-Italians talk about la dolce vita – and nowhere is that spirit more present than San Diego.
-This fun, relaxed city has an abundance of activities and the San Diego weather is amazing!
+This is one of our favorite cities on the planet.
+Italians talk about la dolce vita – and nowhere is that spirit more present than here.
+This fun, relaxed city has an abundance of activities and the weather is amazing!
 We’re a little biased – Laura’s sister lives here and we go out frequently to visit, but we never tire of taking in the San Diego highlights!
 Here are our top things to do in San Diego.

 Things to Do in San Diego